 2) Make the time to randomly personally check (measure if you will) the work as it is in progress.
 OK, so you have under-managers and Team Leaders> working and reporting to you, but don’t ever let that be a reason not to personally check on things from time to time, $1giving praise when work is proceeding well and establishing with your colleagues what needs to be done if things aren’t going well.

-3) As the project progresses and the completion date gets nearer – correcting problems will be become even more time critical.
-So, instill in all of your teams that fixing a problem when the job is done is not good enough, problems need encountering as they occur.
+3) As the project progresses and the completion date> gets nearer - correcting problems will be become even more time critical.
+So, instill in all of your teams that $1fixing a problem when the job is done is not good enough, problems need encountering as they occur.